pavelloz/webpack-tailwindcss/README.md

 * How to prefix your colors to not collide with default theme
 * How to set a different font as first in font family declaration
 * `xxl` breakpoint for responsive purposes
-* `hover` variant to borderWidth (allows you to change border width on element hover using TailwindCSS)

 ## Notes
 * Images, fonts, etc. are not handled by webpack.
 I just put them into the dist directory in `fonts/`, `img/`.